Medical desert: United States

 Although concentrated in rural regions, health care deserts also exist in urban and suburban areas, particularly in Black-majority census tracts in Chicago, Los Angeles, and New York City.
+Transportation also plays a major role.
+Many individuals in medical deserts lack reliable access to a car or public transportation.
+Without transportation, even nearby healthcare services can become inaccessible.
+This issue disproportionately affects low-income populations, elderly individuals, and people with chronic illnesses who require frequent visits.
 Medical literature addressing health disparities in urban centers has applied the term medical desert to areas that are more than five miles from the nearest acute care facility.
 Racial demographic disparities in healthcare access are also present in rural areas, particularly with Native Americans living in rural areas receiving inadequate medical care.
 Factors such physician shortages and transportational barriers exacerbate healthcare disparities for the native American population leading postponement of care.

 Pharmacy deserts have developed in some urban areas, a situation that has increased the challenge of distributing and administering vaccines for the COVID-19 pandemic.
 Pharmacy deserts have grown to become a major problem in the United States as around 15 million people live in Pharmacy deserts.
 Without pharmacies being close by it will be harder to obtain prescription and medicine for people, leading to people having to travel farther to get their prescription filled out.

 Dental deserts have also begun to grow; as of 2021 there are 60 million Americans who are experiencing a shortage of dentist where they live.
 More than 6,000 areas in the United States are in a region where there is a shortage of dentists.
 It is projected that with this need there would need to be an increase of nearly 10,000 new hired dentist in order to help fill the demand.
 Rural areas are the most negatively impacted by dental deserts and face negative health problems such as tooth loss and other dental complications that may arise from prolonged postponement of one's dental health.

+Cost and lack of insurance further increase barriers to care.
+Many individuals avoid seeking medical attention because they cannot afford it.
+Even those with insurance may face high out-of-pocket costs for visits, medications, and treatments.
+This creates a cycle where individuals delay care until their conditions become severe, leading to worse outcomes and higher healthcare costs in the long run.